Who Can FIRE?

-Have you heard that FIRE is only for the wealthy?
+You may have heard that FIRE is only for the wealthy.
 Unfortunately that narrative seems to be gaining a bit of steam and that’s too bad, because it’s a load of crap.

-Sure the wealthy will be able to achieve FIRE faster than everyone else, but the speed at which someone else achieves their financial goals has zero impact on what you’re trying to accomplish.
+Sure the wealthy will be able to achieve financial Independence faster than everyone else, but the speed at which someone else achieves their financial goals has zero impact on what you’re trying to accomplish.

-FIRE might be easier to reach for the well-to-do, but FIRE offers something for everyone, regardless of their income, and anyone that says otherwise doesn’t fully understand The FIRE Movement.
+FIRE might be easier to reach for the well-to-do, but it offers something for everyone, regardless of their income, and anyone that says otherwise doesn’t fully understand The FIRE Movement.

 What is FIRE Finance?

 FIRE is just a simple financial plan that’s based on two rules of thumb:

 - The Rule of 25

 Together these two rules create FIRE Finance.
 It looks like this: